ddupas/msfish/README.md

 https://ddupas.github.io/msfish/

 ## todo
+- [ ] alter tables to get rid of unused columns
 - [ ] delete duplicates, delete the middle of 3 or more duplicates, keeping each end.
 - [ ] ensure all .then has .catch
-- [ ] see if there is a close function your misssing or can scope db (out of mem error)
-- [ ] set the members' discord id
 - [ ] get medal details from the hover pop up
-- [ ] run as service on termux / systemd
-- [ ] begginer install links (node,sqlite,git) and sample config.json
+- [ ] beginner install links (node,sqlite,git) and sample config.json

 ## technology stack with an explanation